LTelnekes/AD_A3/README.md

     - trump_sanders_tweets.csv
 - `.ipynb` My Notebook, created in Google Colab, includes the assignment
     - Assignment3_AD_S3756262.ipynb
--`.bin` The most optimal trained model in my Notebook.
+- `.bin` The most optimal trained model in my Notebook.
 Downloading and loading this helps working with the same results, instead of retraining.
     - trained_model3.bin